 Waterman's interdisciplinary arts practice and research is concerned with the interpretation of literature into an elusive form of self-portraiture.
 She creates poetic still and moving image works that explore memory, place and familial relationships, drawing upon writers such as Henry James, Sylvia Plath and Virginia Woolf.
 T.S Eliot’s 1922 poem, ‘The Waste Land’ was used as a framework to examine her self-representational strategies and adaptation methods for her practice-based PhD, which culminated in a series of photographic and video installations (2005-2010).
 Waterman re-invents the source material through a fragmentary re-scripting exercise, seeking autobiographical associations with certain images, themes, characters or concepts.
 Indeed, the chosen literary text functions as a mechanism for self-representation, enabling the recollection and re-imagining of memory.
-By staging the self in this way, difficult, yet universal experiences of illness, conflict, loss and separation are illuminated through a cathartic transition from literature into visual art.
+By staging the self in this way, difficult, yet universal experiences of illness, conflict, loss and separation are illuminated through adaptation.